coderefinery/IDEs/_episodes/02-pycharm-setup.md

   </tr>
 </table>
 <br/>
 and start typing **Open**, find and import pulled project.
-Once the project is loaded let's look around, there are several working areas of the window or panes:
+Once the project is loaded let's look around, there are several working areas of the window or panes (list of them can also be found by **View -> Tool Windows -> ...**):

 - project
 - code